Cemeteries

 Planning ahead can provide peace of mind and ease the burden on loved ones during difficult times.
 Our cemeteries offer a diverse range of burial options to cater to the needs of our community.
 Continue reading for information on burial options.

 To make an initial enquiry about purchasing a cemetery plot, submit an enquiry at Council's DRC&ME Portal.
-Please note that you will need to create an account if you do not already have one, existing users can simply log in.
+Please note that you will need to create an account if you do not already have one while existing users can simply log in.
 When logged in, visit the dedicated Cemeteries tile to submit an Initial Plot Enquiry.

 To find out more about transferring or selling an exclusive right of interment, visit Council's DRC&ME Portal.
-Please note that you will need to create an account if you do not already have one, existing users can simply log in.
+Please note that you will need to create an account if you do not already have one while existing users can simply log in.
 When logged in, visit the dedicated Cemeteries tile to submit an Transfer Exclusive Rights Application.

 Traditional Burial Plot